Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-Elmore County Family Support is an intensive in-home treatment program for court involved youth and their families.
-The program serves males and females, 13 to 17 years old, who have been referred by Elmore County Juvenile Court.
-The program aims to reduce DYS commitments by utilizing the Risk-Needs-Responsivity model and Motivational Interviewing in the provision of individualized services including individual and family counseling, Thinking for a Change anger management curriculum, case management, pro-social and independent living skills, and parenting and conflict resolution classes.
-The intensity and type of interventions are provided based on the individual risk level of youth.
+Elmore (pronounced: “ELL‑more”) County Family Support is an intensive in‑home treatment program for youth involved with the court and their families.
+The program serves males and females ages 13 to 17 who are referred by the Elmore County Juvenile Court.
+Its goal is to reduce D.Y.S commitments by using the Risk‑Needs‑Responsivity model and Motivational Interviewing.
+The program provides individualized services such as individual and family counseling, the Thinking for a Change anger‑management curriculum, case management, pro‑social and independent living skills, and parenting and conflict resolution classes.
+The type and level of services depend on each youth’s level of risk.

 PHYSICAL ADDRESS